xjia77/Zhipin-Recruiter-Website/README.md

 * 4. backend: using Node + express + mongodb + socketIO and other technologies
 * 5. modular, component-based, engineering model development

-> The backend code is in the server folder
+The backend code is in the server folder.

 If you like it, please give me a star.
 Thank you!